Jurassic Resort Thailand

 The only other small criticism is the amount of English speaking help on the bank, though the majority of you won’t mind or notice this, I felt that I wanted to maximise my time there and get as much info as I could.

-Something that cannot be said of every other venue in Thailand I have visited.
+Something that cannot be said of every other venue in Thailand I have visited is the care and time they put in to the future of the venue.

 An example of this great work is growing their own stock onsite and adding in incredible species like tarpon.